mia-platform/documentation/docs/dev_portal/requests_management.md

 The Manage Permissions link helps the user manage the requests moving to the **API token generation page** faster.
 :::

-In order to edit this link, move to the design section of the console and go to `backoffice-micro-lc-backend` microservice.
+In order to edit this link, move to the design area of the console and go to `backoffice-micro-lc-backend` microservice.
 Move to the `requests.json` file and search for the `managePermissions` field inside the `dataSchema`.

 The default field configuration should look like this: